James Wright

 • Independent Chair - PhD Transfer Viva

-The British Association of Sport and Exercise Sciences
+The Chartered Association of Sport and Exercise Sciences

-• James has an active role with the British Association of Sport and Exercises Sciences.
-He currently leads the BASES SE Entry workshop and the BASES SE Combined Supervisor/Reviewer workshop.
+• James has an active role with the Chartered Association of Sport and Exercises Sciences (formerly BASES).
+He currently leads the CASES SE Entry workshop and the CASES SE Combined Supervisor/Reviewer workshop.

-• James is an experienced supervisor for BASES SE, and has successfully supervised three individuals through the process.
-He is currently superving four individuals for BASES SE.
+• James is an experienced supervisor for CASES SE, and has successfully supervised three individuals through the process.
+He is currently superving four individuals for CASES SE.

 • James was part of the organising committee for the BASES Student Conference, hosted at Southampton Solent University in 2020.